 - Each table can have more than one Unique Constraint

-- By default, if you put a unique constraint on a column, a nonclustered index created on that column.
+- By default, if you create a unique constraint on a column, a nonclustered index created on that column by default.